 Step 3: Upload the Carrier Invoice

 The first required step when looking to reconcile a carriers invoice is to upload it into MachShip.
-This process is outlined in the following article
+This process is outlined here.

 Step 4: Deal with any Unmatched Invoice Entries